Folli Follie: Stores

-Market Manipulation Fraud
+Market manipulation fraud

 On May 4, 2018 Quintessential Capital Management made the fact-based allegation that "The image we received from reviewing Folli Follie’s (OTCPK:FLLIY) financial statements and official declarations over the year is that of a rapidly-growing multinational fashion company led by double-digit growth in its key segment: Asia.
-Unfortunately, following an extensive investigative and due diligence work, we find it impossible to reconcile that picture with our findings on the ground, which point to an unprofitable, struggling company with materially smaller, and rapidly decreasing revenue, network size, and cash balances.
+Unfortunately, following an extensive investigative and due diligence work, we find it impossible to reconcile that picture with our findings on the ground, which point to an unprofitable, struggling company with materially smaller and rapidly decreasing revenue, network size, and cash balances.
 The core of the issue seems to be concentrated in FF’s Asian and, particularly, Chinese subsidiaries."

 Following the announcement the FF share price in the Greek stock market tumbled and after a few weeks trading was suspended.

-Finally on August 16, 2018 a credit event occurred with one of FFs bonds, giving strong indication that Quintessential's allegations are valid.
+Finally, on August 16, 2018, a credit event occurred with one of FF's bonds, giving a strong indication that Quintessential's allegations are valid.

 Events unfolded rapidly with Folli Follie Chairman and his wife (both cofounders of the company) quitting the business on September 27.
 Their son however remained as CEO claiming that his father has all the responsibility for the company's Asian branch misrepresentation of financial figures.
 Important shareholders like Fosun and Dufry demanded that Mr. Koutsolioutsos resigns his post as also did the union of employees who have appealed for the Greek courts help in order to place the company under a protective status vs its creditors.

 During 2019, courts repeatedly refused to halt repossession of collateral and real property by the creditors.
 Negotiations with strategic investors have reached a deadlock due to the company being unable to obtain protection from creditors.
 Audited accounts for 2018 have not been produced, and accounts for 2017 are likewise suspended.
 According to the Greek newspaper Kathimerini, the auditing firm PwC has refused to certify the accounts for 2017, and attached a list of reservations as the reason, among them the discovery of previously undisclosed loans in excess of 100 million euros to an affiliated asian company, without collateral or even interest payments.